 Tutor presentation; group discussion, working in pairs and small groups, short videos.

 - Related Courses

-- To describe Good practice in managing & retaining volunteers
+- Good practice in the recruitment and management of volunteers

 Anyone who has a role in recruiting, managing or coordinating volunteers or are looking to establish volunteer schemes in the work place

 All delegates should be familiar with their organisation's Volunteer Code of Conduct.